 Senior housing.
-A residential facility that is constructed, substantially rehabilitated, or substantially renovated for the purpose of housing senior citizens aged 55 years or older.
+Also known as Active Adult Living Housing.
+A residential facility that is constructed, substantially rehabilitated, or substantially renovated for the purpose of housing persons aged 55 years or older.

 Service station.
-Any building, structure, or land use primarily for the dispensing, sale, or offering for sale at retail any automobile fuels, oils, or accessories, but not including major repair work such as motor overhaul, body and fender repair or spray painting.
+Any building, structure, or land use primarily for the dispensing, sale, or offering for sale at retailany automobile fuels, oils, or accessories, but not including major repair work such as motor overhaul, body and fender repair or spray painting.